ArronJablonowski/OpenClawNotes/README.md

     - Click GPU > Ensure the top right toggle is on
     - Click RAM > Ensure the top right toggle is on
     - Click Sensors > Toggle "Hottest CPU" & "Hottest GPU" on
+- Click Gear icon in Settings Window (lower left)
+    - Set Tempature to Celsius
+    - Toggle on "Show icon in dock"
+    - Toggle on **"Start at login"** if not already set.

 ## 4.4 Install Mac Fan Control
 ```zsh